Are you contemplating that 2nd can of Monster Energy but not really sure whether or not you should drink it because it might be bad for you?

-Powdered energy drinks are also an option, and they tend to be more convenient and also more affordable than a lot of the market's top energy drinks, but with the same great flavor and efficacy:
+Powdered energy drinks are also an option, and they tend to be more convenient and also more affordable than a lot of the market’s top energy drinks.

-REIZE is a lot more convenient and versatile, since you can add all types of liquids to it - soda, hot water, cold water, flavored juice, it's up to you.
+REIZE is a lot more convenient and versatile since you can add all types of liquids to it – soda, hot water, cold water, flavoured juice, it’s up to you.